MicrosoftDocs/WSL/WSL/interop.md

 C:\temp> wsl ls -la > out.txt
 ```

 The commands passed into `wsl.exe` are forwarded to the WSL process without modification.
-File paths must be specified in the WSL format.
+File paths should follow Linux formatting (`/`, `~` specifies Linux `$HOME`, etc.).

-Example with paths:
+Here are some example with paths:

 ``` CMD
 C:\temp> wsl ls -la /proc/cpuinfo